-It is recommended that another MQP picks up where we left off and continues our research with other types of PCBs.
-Two designs we believe would be the most beneficial to use are one that is multilayer and has a complex design, and another that is multilayer with a complex design and complex geometry.
+It is recommended that another MQP picks up where we left off and continues our research with other types of PCBs in addition to aluminum pistons.
+Two PCB designs we believe would be the most beneficial to use are one that is multilayer and has a complex design, and another that is multilayer with a complex design and complex geometry.
 For a timeframe, we believe it should be picked up in a few years, where at that point we hope it will be easier to conduct the research and analyses.
 There will also hopefully be more than one AME company that manufactures printed circuit boards at that time, where data can then be compared and averaged between companies for less biased analyses.
+Similarly, metal additive manufacturing will hopefully advance to a more widespread